 In August 2012, we entered into an exclusive license and collaboration agreement with PharmaEngine for the development and commercialization of NBTXR3 in the Asia Pacific region.
-In March 2021, in light of disagreements over a number of issues with respect to the development of NBTXR3 in the Asia-Pacific region, we and PharmaEngine mutually agreed to terminate the License and Collaboration agreement.
-Three NBTXR3 clinical trials conducted by PharmaEngine are currently being conducted in Asia and are in the process of being concluded or terminated.
-See "Item 4B.
-Business Overview - Collaborations and Research Agreements" for additional details.
+In March 2021, we and PharmaEngine mutually agreed to terminate the agreement.
+Three NBTXR3 clinical trials conducted by PharmaEngine were conducted in Asia and we expect data to be available during 2022.
+See "Our Collaboration Agreements" for additional details.

-Refer to the "NBTXR3 Development Pipeline" above for our ongoing and planned clinical trials, including those being undertaken and contemplated by MD Anderson, our principal collaboration partner.
+Refer to the paragraph titled "NBTXR3 Development Pipeline" above for our ongoing and planned clinical trials, including those being undertaken and contemplated by MD Anderson, our principal collaboration partner.